Country _ Name

 Obligations and requirements to provide online-banking services described above

-Generally, providers must register as Financial Service Providers in accordance with the FSPA with the associated costs as outlined at 1.a. ii. above.
+Generally, providers must register as Financial Service Providers in accordance with the FSPA with the associated costs as outlined in our section titled FinTech.

-A licence must be obtained if financial advice is given as an ancillary service with the associated costs as outlined above at 1.b. ii.
-An annual confirmation is required and the then current applicable FMA levy will be payable.
+A licence must be obtained if financial advice is given as an ancillary service with the associated costs as outlined in our section titled FinTech An annual confirmation is required and the then current applicable FMA levy will be payable.

 Providers may make use of another entity's licence if they are providing financial advice on contract for that entity.

-FMA levies to register as a bank or NBDT range from $2,990 to $1,092,500 depending on the value of the assets owned by the applicant.
+FMA levies to register as a bank or NBDT range from $3,000 (plus GST) to $1,130,000 (plus GST) depending on the value of the assets owned by the applicant.

 Additional comments regarding the legal situation for online-banking services or what FinTech’s must be aware of in this business area